yungyuc/ynote/nsd/schedule/nsd_21au_nycu.rst

 The course requires students to develop a software projects of a hybrid system of C++11 (modern C++) and Python for a numerical, scientific, or engineering problem.
+Everyone needs to *individually* write a proposal, develop the code, and present the project to the class at the end of the course.
+The grading guidelines are described in :doc:`../project/project`.

+The software needs to be open-source, hosted on `github.com
+<https://github.com/>`__, and executable on `Ubuntu 20.04 LTS
+<http://releases.ubuntu.com/20.04/>`__ on 64-bit x86 through command line.
+Building the software should use a single command.

+The project proposal should be submit through `the homework repository
-Students need to submit a proposal for the project.
-A template for the proposal can be found at :doc:`nsd_21au_nycu_project_template`.
+<https://github.com/yungyuc/nsdhw_21au>`__ on time.
+A template can be found at
+:doc:`nsd_21au_nycu_project_template`.
+The following contents should be
+included:

+1. Basic information (including the GitHub repository)
+2. Problem to solve
+3. Perspective users
+4. System architecture
+5. API description
+6. Engineering infrastructure
+7. Schedule

+The proposal works like a specification, of which the purpose is to enable discussions that cannot be done with programming language.
+For example, source code is not suitable for describing software architecture.
+In `The Architecture of Open Source Applications
+<https://aosabook.org/en/index.html>`__, you can see the many different ways
+that the developers use to present architecture.
+It is usually effective to use diagrams and natural language to do it.

+With your proposal, I can help you manage the development through discussions (at which you should be pro-active).
+A plan will not be be 100% accurate and you should modify it as you go.
+Use pull requests to keep the proposal up-to-date.

+You should write prototype code for your project while writing the proposal.
+The initial work will help you understand more about what to do.
+It is difficult, if not impossible, to write a proposal without prototyping.

-There are some possible directions listed below.
-All of them are useful in a teaching code `modmesh <https://github.com/solvcon/modmesh>`__.
-Students are free to derive a topic from them, or come up with one by themselves.
+There are some possible directions listed in this page.
+All of them are useful in a code name `modmesh <https://github.com/solvcon/modmesh>`__.
+Students are free to derive a subject from them, or come up with one by themselves.

 .. _nsd-21au-project-conarr: